-It’s almost impossible to make progress in SEO without a solid content strategy serving as your foundation, and any reasonable content strategy should at least give you some SEO benefit.
+It’s almost impossible to make progress in SEO without a solid content strategy serving as your foundation, and any reasonable pillar content strategy should at least give you some SEO benefit.

 However, several factors are making it increasingly difficult for amateur content developers to see the SEO results they want.

-For starters, Google is introducing updates that refine its algorithm and allow it to evaluate the quality of content more stringently.
+For starters, Google search is introducing updates that refine its algorithm and allow it to evaluate the quality of content more stringently.
 Hummingbird, from 2013, introduced semantic search, which practically eliminated exact match keyword consideration in favor of considering context and meaning.
 Since then, synonyms and contextually relevant phrases greatly increased in importance when optimizing for strategic keywords.